openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The verifiable presentation as defined by [@VC_DATA_2.0] or [@VC_DATA] signed using Data Integrity that are used as Key Proofs MUST contain the following elements:

   * in the presentation itself,
       * `holder`: OPTIONAL.
-MUST be equivalent to the verificationMethod identifier (e.g. DID) in the `proof.verificationMethod` property.
+MUST be equivalent to the controller identifier (e.g. DID) for the verificationMethod identified by the `proof.verificationMethod` property.

   * in the proof body,
       * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.